 Also note the camera must be connected to some optical system (e.g. the telescope) to capture images.
 The camera is designed for long exposures, necessary to acquire the light from faint objects.
 If you plan to use the camera with the telescope, make sure the whole telescope/mount setup is capable to track the target object smoothly during long exposures.

-G4 Camera Overview
+G3 Camera Overview

-G4 camera head is designed to be easily used with a set of accessories to fulfil various observing needs.
-The cameras do not allow usage of internal filter wheel as the large sensors require large 50×50 mm filters.
-External filter wheel is then the only option for G4 camera.
+G3 camera head is designed to be easily used with a set of accessories to fulfil various observing needs.
+Camera head itself is manufactured in several variants.